Gom3tzler/Glimpse/README.md

 ### Server Configuration Notes

 - **Single Server**: Configure only one server's credentials.
 The app will automatically detect and use the available server.
-- **Dual Server**: Configure both servers' credentials.
-The app will show a toggle button to switch between servers.
+- **Multi-Server**: Configure credentials for any combination of servers.
+The app will show a dropdown to switch between servers.
-- **Primary Server**: When both servers are configured, `PRIMARY_SERVER` determines which one is shown by default and affects the app's theme.
+- **Primary Server**: When multiple servers are configured, `PRIMARY_SERVER` determines which one is shown by default and affects the app's theme.
-- **Automatic Detection**: If `PRIMARY_SERVER` is set incorrectly or credentials are missing, the app will automatically detect and switch to the available server.
+- **Automatic Detection**: If `PRIMARY_SERVER` is set incorrectly or credentials are missing, the app will automatically detect and switch to an available server.

 ### Finding Your Plex Token